shubhamjw10/Finance-Datascience-Porfolio/README.md

 ## Project 2:
 Fundamental Stock Analysis where is dig deep in balance sheet analysis and giving stocks in my portfolio score based on Piotroski F-score.

+##Project 3:
+Value investing analysis where I screen stocks based on ROE and EPSG then construct a portfolio using the screened stocks with the help of optimization technique developed in project1.